samersultan/Update-BookStack-Ubuntu-1804/README.md

-# Update BookStack for Ubuntu 18.04
+# Update BookStack for Ubuntu Server

 Instruction to update BookStack for Ubuntu Server 18.04